hericlesfsr/it-automation-scripts/README.md

 🎯 **Purpose**

-These projects simulate real-world operational scenarios in IT Support, Infrastructure, Security, and Business Logic environments, focusing on automation, efficiency, and reliability.
+These projects simulate real-world operational scenarios in IT Support, Infrastructure, Security, and Business Logic environments.

+The main objective is to demonstrate practical automation skills using Python to improve operational efficiency, troubleshooting workflows, and system observability.
 ---